Is Shantaram’s Prabhu Inspired by an Actual Indian Guide? How Did He Die?

 As a drama thriller that revolves around the incredible tale of Australian fugitive Lindsay “Lin” Ford as he looks to lose himself around Bombay back in the 1980s, ‘Shantaram’ is simply riveting.
-That’s because this Apple TV+ original is inspired by the vivid 2003 novel of the same name by Gregory David Roberts, which in itself is heavily influenced by the author’s personal experiences.
+That’s because this Apple TV+ original is based on the vivid 2003 novel of the same name by Gregory David Roberts, which in itself is heavily influenced by the author’s personal experiences.
 So now, if you just wish to learn more about arguably the most intriguing character in the entire narrative — Lin’s guide turned close friend Prabhu — we’ve got all the essential details for you.

 If the 2003 novel is to be believed, Prabhu (or Prabu) did glide his way into Lin’s life before helping him settle down, showing him around, and then taking him to his native Sunder village for a while.
 That’s where he was given the moniker Shantaram by the former’s mother, which means “Man of God’s Peace” — he went from Lindsay to Lin thanks to Prabhu, and his family handed him a new Maharashtrian name altogether.
 According to the book, the Australian (pretending to be a New Zealander) then spent six months in the village, learning the Marathi language, and things were never the same again.